nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `add n/NAME e/EMAIL g/GITHUB tl/TELEGRAM_HANDLE i/STUDENT_ID [t/TAG]...`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A student can have any number of tags (including 0)
+A student can have any number of tags (including 0).
+Tags must be a single word of only alphanumeric characters.
 </div>

 Examples: